keldaanCommunity/pokemonAutoChess/README.md

 ### MongoDB

-You can either setup using the cloud based [https://www.mongodb.com/atlas/database](MongoDB Atlas) or using the [https://www.mongodb.com/try/download/community](local installation).
+You can either setup using the cloud based [MongoDB Atlas](https://www.mongodb.com/atlas/database) or using the [local installation](https://www.mongodb.com/try/download/community).

 In order to play against bots, you will need to load bots data into your newly created database.